 There are several Web sites providing lists of different private loan options that can be a helpful first step in considering whether to obtain a private educational loan.
-An example of these Web sites is provided below.
+An example of one Web site is provided below.
 Students are encouraged to visit actual lender websites to find the rates, terms, and services that are right for them.